Vehicle Modifications and Insurance for Drivers With Disabilities (A Guide)

 Money-Saving Opportunities

-• Plan to Achieve Self Support (PASS): This program offered under the Social Security Administration helps people with disabilities save money so that they can buy the equipment necessary for them to get back to work.
+• Plan to Achieve Self Support (PASS): This Social Security Administration program helps people with disabilities save money to buy equipment needed to return to work.

-• U.S. Department of Veterans Affairs: The agency provides information to help veterans who need vehicle modifications.
-It can also connect them with insurance companies that offer discounts.
+• U.S. Department of Veterans Affairs: The agency provides information for veterans needing vehicle modifications and connects them with insurers offering discounts.

-• DriveAbility Program: This program offers reimbursements and financing for qualified vehicle modifications.
-You can also use its list of resources to find available money-saving opportunities.
+• DriveAbility Program: This program offers reimbursements and financing for vehicle modifications.
+It lists resources for money-saving opportunities.

-While the Americans with Disabilities Act (ADA) ensures that no company can refuse to sell coverage or charge higher premium rates to drivers with disabilities, vehicle modifications can impact the cost of your auto insurance.
-Some insurers charge more, even if modifications are necessary due to a disability, because such vehicles are considered to have a higher value than non-modified cars.
-The car insurance you need should be based on your needs and circumstances as a driver.
-Some drivers may need additional coverage.
+The Americans with Disabilities Act (ADA) prohibits insurers from refusing coverage or charging higher rates to drivers with disabilities.
+But vehicle modifications can increase your auto insurance costs.
+Some insurers charge more for modified vehicles because they have higher value than non-modified cars, even when modifications are medically necessary.
+Choose car insurance based on your needs and circumstances as a driver.
+You may need additional coverage.

 How does having a medical condition and disability affect car insurance rates?